 Waterfall requirements ensured the project had design documentation, schedules documented, users guides, operations manuals, test plans and test reports.
 A pure Agile approach would have far less documentation and would have required the client to trust without verifying or seeing details of what was being built.
 Budget payments were tied to deliveries of both software functionality and documents, necessitating a blend with the traditional approach.

 In balancing Agile and waterfall, the number of documents was lower than originally planned, and the quality of those fewer required documents was met with highly favorable reviews.
 The client’s project and its documents have been used as examples for other projects to follow and the CTO praised the approach and the project.
 An independent verification and validation of the project was glowing.

 Agile iterative development meant the client could see the system emerging and knew that there was progress despite turnover, delays and other substantial project challenges.
 In a pure waterfall approach, the client would not have seen the system prototypes so frequently and would have had far less confidence in its eventual delivery.

 Each week there were calls at both the executive level and working level.
 This ongoing communication moved the project forward despite difficulties.
-The project manager and the developer had ongoing communication and participation of internal and external users of the new system during requirements gathering and user testing was enormously helpful both technically and in easing acceptance of the new system.
+The project manager and the developer had ongoing communications with and participation of internal and external users of the new system during requirements gathering, and user testing was enormously helpful, both technically and in easing acceptance of the new system.